V/Line VLocity: Technical

 It is usual for the set of semi-permanently coupled cars to be described as zVLxx where z indicates the number of carriages in the fixed set as the original VLocity sets consisted of only the DM(D) & DM carriages making a 2 carriage set with the trailer units being added later to make the current 3 carriage sets. xx is the final two or 3 digits of the car designation – for example, the set 1150-1350-1250 would be described as 3VL50 while standard gauge sets use the VSxx format., the 2VL designation has not been used since May 2018 when the last remaining 2 carriage VLocity Set was converted to 3 carriages.

-From the introduction of set 100 onward, the VL designation continued as VL100 and so on.
-However, set 100 onward use 2xxx, instead of 1xxx, carriage numbering, for example set VL132 consists of carriages 2132-2332-2232.
+From the introduction of set 100 onward, the VL set designation continued as VL100 and so on.
+However, individual cars from 100 onward use 2xxx numbering rather than 1xxx.
+For example, set VL132 consists of cars 2132-2332-2232.

 Power is provided by a Cummins QSK 19R diesel engine (559 kW) under each car, attached on a separate underframe.
 The engine powers both axles on one bogie in each car, while the other bogie is unpowered.
 The engine is supplemented by an 80 kW Cummins auxiliary power unit for lighting and air-conditioning purposes.
 The VLocity uses a Voith T312 hydraulic transmission system with dynamic braking capabilities.

 According to Cummins, as a result of that propulsion system the VLocity is the most reliable diesel railcar in the world, with a Mean Distance Between Failures (MDBF) of 150000 km.
 V/Line reported a MDBF of 157805 km in the 2016–17 financial year.
 (Note: A "failure" is defined under this standard as an event resulting in a five-minute service delay.)

 The primary suspension system of the VLocity is composed of a traction rod, with two elastomer bushes, linking the axle box and bogie frame.

 Among the design innovations in the VLocity units are the integration of the air-conditioning unit into the ceiling superstructure, and a structurally isolated crumple zone in the nose which can be entirely replaced with a new module following a crash.

 VLocity units are equipped with Scharfenberg couplers, enabling them to operate with other VLocity units.
-They can be linked to older Sprinter DMUs but cannot be electrically linked so require a driver in the Sprinter and VLocity and can be towed by a locomotive using a coupling adaptor.
+They can be coupled to older Sprinter DMUs but cannot be electrically linked, so a driver is required in both the Sprinter and VLocity if they are coupled.
+VLocitys can be towed by a locomotive using a coupling adaptor.

-VLocitys operate throughout the V/Line/VicTrack broad gauge passenger network and also on the Australian Rail Track Corporation (ARTC) controlled standard gauge line to Albury (NSW), as with most other V/Line services.
+VLocitys operate throughout the V/Line/VicTrack broad gauge passenger network and also on the Australian Rail Track Corporation (ARTC)-controlled standard gauge line to Albury (NSW).
 The bogies were manufactured by Bombardier's Derby Litchurch Lane Works, and are fully gauge-convertible.

-The VLocity units have a design life of 35 years. and a permanently coupled three-car unit has a mass of 171 tonnes.
+The VLocity units have a design life of 35 years. and a permanently coupled 3-car unit has a mass of 171 tonnes.